CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

    ![](Images/img80.png)

 ### Task 2 : Visualize data

+In this task, you will visualize the data which you had imported in the previous task by using various visualization options available in PowerBI.

 1. The report opens in the Editing view and displays the blank report canvas.
 On the right are the **Visualizations**, **Filters**, and **Fields** panes.